Parviz Abdullayev

-Parviz Abdullayev (nicknamed Cobra Parviz; born January 5, 1986) — professional Azerbaijani kickboxer, honored Sport Master of Azerbaijan, six-time world champion in professional kickboxing.
+Parviz Abdullayev is an Azerbaijani professional kickboxer and former sanshou athlete who is an honored Sport Master of Azerbaijan.
+A 3-time WAKO PRO world champion, he has competed for the likes of ACB, where he is the current Welterweight Kickboxing champion, and in sanshou, he is a multiple time medalist at the World Cup, and was a national champion in the sport.

 Early life

 Parviz Abdullayev was born in Azerbaijan, Aghdam, on January 5, 1986.
 He had his early education in Agdam then graduated from middle school No. 250 in Baku.
 In 2003 he got admitted into the Faculty of History at Baku State University.

 In 2010 Parviz Abdullayev was declared as one of the top 10 athletes of the year in Azerbaijan.

 Parviz Abdullayev was rewarded with a new apartment for his success in sport by President of Azerbaijan, Ilham Aliyev.
 Parviz Abdullayev has been leading his "Cobra" kickboxing club since 2011.

 He is a contributor at Sport Healthy Centre of Ministry of Ministry of Emergency Situations since 2013.
 He represents Gabala Sport Club.
 He is married and has 2 sons.
 He is training his son Yusif in boxing.